-- Average net pumping rates in this scenario are lower than Scenarios 3 and 4, but higher than Scenario 5. - Stream leakance indicated a lower average net gain to the River from the aquifer than in Scenario 5, but higher than Scenarios 3 and 4. - Average recharge dropped significantly during years 35 through 39, and by an average of approximately 340 acre-feet per year for the entire period of the model.

-- Average ET losses were similar to Scenario 5 and slightly higher than Scenarios 3 and 4. - An average of approximately 1,348 acre-feet of water per year of groundwater flowed laterally from the R9 Ranch.
+- Average net pumping rates in this scenario are lower than Scenarios 3 and 4, but higher than Scenario 5. - Stream leakance indicated a higher average net gain to the aquifer from the River than in Scenario 5, but lower than Scenarios 3 and 4. - Average recharge dropped significantly during years 35 through 39, and by an average of approximately 340 acre-feet per year for the entire period of the model. - Average ET losses were similar to Scenario 5 and slightly lower than Scenarios 3 and 4. - An average of approximately 2,206 acre-feet of water per year of groundwater flowed laterally from the R9 Ranch.